-Yael L. Maxwell is Associate News Editor of TCTMD and Medical Writer and Editor in the Editorial Services department of CRF.
+Yael L. Maxwell is Senior Associate News Editor of TCTMD and Senior Medical Editor/Writer for the Editorial Services department of CRF.
 She served as the inaugural media fellow for the Center for Health, Media & Policy at Hunter College from 2015 to 2016.
 Prior to working for CRF, Yael spent 2 years managing all research-related communications at the Lymphoma Research Foundation.
-She has also worked in the editorial department of the PBS-affiliate science documentary show NOVA, the public affairs office of Brigham and Women’s Hospital in Boston, Mass. and contributed to Genewatch, the monthly publication of the Council for Responsible Genetics.
+She has also worked for the Editorial department of the PBS-affiliated science documentary series NOVA and the public affairs office of Brigham and Women’s Hospital in Boston, and she has contributed to Genewatch, the monthly publication of the Council for Responsible Genetics.
 Her work has been published in mental_floss, Refinery29, and ScienceNOW.
 Yael studied Environmental Science and Journalism at Boston University.

 L.A.
-McKeown is Associate News Editor of TCTMD and Medical Writer and Editor in the Editorial Services Department of the Cardiovascular Research Foundation.
-Laura has over 20 years of experience as a clinical and consumer medical writer working for many publications, websites and organizations including Medical Tribune, WebMD, MSNBC, Reuters Health, the American Lung Association, the North American Menopause Society and New York Medical College.
-In addition, she has extensive experience in medical education, including serving as Managing Editor of a series of patient education videos under former U.S. Surgeon General C. Everett Koop, MD.
+McKeown is Senior Associate News Editor of TCTMD and Senior Medical Editor/Writer, Academic Content for the Editorial Services department of CRF.
+Laura has over 20 years of experience as a clinical and consumer medical writer for many publications, websites, and organizations, including Medical Tribune, WebMD, MSNBC, Reuters Health, the American Lung Association, the North American Menopause Society, and New York Medical College.
+In addition, she has extensive experience in medical education, including serving as managing editor of a series of patient education videos under former US Surgeon General C. Everett Koop, MD.
 She earned a BS in Journalism and Mass Media from Rutgers University.